Elemi (Canarium luzonicum)

 So I have a bath salt recipe that’s great for before bed!

 - 4 oz (112 g) Himalayan salt

 - 2 drops Myrrh (Commiphora myrrha)

 - 6 drops Frankincense (Boswellia carterii)

 Just put your salt in a wide-mouth 4 oz (120 ml) jar.
-Drop your essential oils and jojoba into the salt as you stir gently.
+Drop your essential oils and castile soap into the salt as you stir gently.

 This recipe makes enough for four baths, with about 5 drops of essential oil per bath.
 (This dilution is very skin-friendly!)

 I suggest making this blend fresh every few weeks, as opposed to keeping it in storage, since it’s not made with a preservative.